Let’s see how we can make cookie photography better with these simple tips.

 Cookies go well with a glass of milk, like bacon with eggs.
 But you can add other props to make the composition more engaging.

 First of all, try to showcase the recipe.
 If your cookies have any special ingredients like chocolate chips, raisins, toffees or fruits, show them!

 Add some baking utensils like whisks, spoons or baking sheets.

 Don’t be afraid to show the process, it may be even more interesting than the result!

-Second, use props like scales, boxes or even books to add some height to a stack of cookies.
+You can also use props like scales, boxes or even books to add some height to a stack of cookies.

 Using them should be motivated by your story.
 Try a photo of a reader who forgot their snack because the book was so exciting.

-And then I imagine how would they go about some simple things.
+And then I imagine how they would go about some simple things.
 Like eating a cookie.